Close

 Accommodation is a choice of double or twin rooms with ensuite facilities.

-There is no single person supplement charged to solo travellers, however you may be required to share a room with another person of the same sex.
-If you require a single room please request this at the time of booking and we can check to see if one is available for you.
-On this trip there is no supplement for single rooms as we have exclusive use of the lodge.
+There is no supplement charged to solo travellers, however, you will be required to share a room with another person of the same sex.
+If you request a double room for single occupancy, a supplement of £400 is charged.

 Meals Read More